- Diary of a Rock n’ Roll Star

 Summary – In late 1972, Ian Hunter’s band Mott the Hoople was on the cusp of fame.
 To boost their single “All the Young Dudes,” they undertook a 5-week tour of the U.S. Hunter kept a diary and later published it.
 His Diary is a great time capsule that provides a behind-the-scenes look at the rock n’ roll life.
 While the book is enjoyable, the reality of life on the road is an endless grind and the book’s narrative can bog down in places.

 Given the book’s many fans, I really wanted to read it.
-However, the prices for a copy (often $150+), kept me from getting a copy.
-Lucky for me, a local library tracked down a copy for me through interlibrary loan.
+However, the prices for a copy (often $150+), kept me from reading it.
+Fortunately, a local library recently tracked down a copy for me through interlibrary loan.

 Behind the Curtain